MitinPavel/current_user/README.md

 ## Getting started

-CurrentUser works with Rails 3.2 and 4.0.
+CurrentUser works with Rails 3.2 and 4.0 using Ruby 1.9.3 or Ruby 2.0.

 Add to your Gemfile: